-Much of the public discussion on cybersecurity and compromised identities has centered on consideration of a credit card data breach – to the point where the public barely raises an eyebrow over new incidences.
-And indeed, most credit card issuers have become very efficient at detecting fraudulent activity over the past few years so that the effect on end-users has been greatly minimized.
-However, to this point there has been almost no public discussion on the SMB and enterprise-level collateral damage of such incidences.
+A majority of the public discussion on cybersecurity and compromised identities has centered on consideration of a credit card data breach – to the point where the public barely raises an eyebrow over new incidences.
+While credit card issuers have gained efficiency at detecting fraudulent activity over the past few years so that the effect on end-users has been greatly minimized.
+However, to this point there has been almost no public discussion on the small-to-medium (SMB) and enterprise-level collateral damage of such incidences.

-Wendy’s is the Latest to Suffer a Credit Card Data Breach
+Wendy’s Suffered a Monumental Credit Card Data Breach

-- Credit Unions and Smaller Card Issuers Financial Fallout: The cost to credit / debit card issuers after a cybersecurity incident is significant, including notification of the card holders, issuing new cards, and providing upgraded credit / fraud monitoring for the affected accounts.
+- Credit Unions and Smaller Card Issuers Financial Fallout: The cost to payment card issuers after a cybersecurity incident is significant, including notification of the card holders, issuing new cards, and providing upgraded credit monitoring for fraud regarding the affected accounts.
 Then there are the endless customer service calls – at a cost of $20 or more each time the phone rings.
 Large institutions (those with assets in excess of $1 billion) have economies of scale that can drive down the per-unit costs.
 But community credit unions and smaller card issuers experience a significant drain on their financial and other resources.

-- Increased Regulatory Costs: California’s Senate Bill 1386, enacted July 1, 2003 was the first state regulation in the nation requiring businesses to notify individuals whose information was compromised as a result of a cyber security incident.
-Forty-seven states followed suit soon thereafter.
-In 2004, California again was in the regulatory vanguard position, with the passing of AB 1950 which required minimum security measures before cyber criminals gain access.
+- Increased Regulatory Costs: California’s Senate Bill 1386, enacted July 1, 2003 was the first state regulation in the nation requiring businesses to notify individuals whose information was compromised as a result of a cybersecurity incident.
+Thereafter, 47 states followed suit soon thereafter.
+In 2004, California again was in the regulatory vanguard position, with the passing of AB 1950, which required minimum security measures before cyber criminals gain access.
 Again, many states have followed the California model and enacted their own proactive cyber security laws.
 Each year as more breaches occur, more laws are enacted requiring more regulatory compliance – and increased operational costs – on the part of medium and large companies.

 When a credit card data breach occurs, the targeted organization will suffer significant losses from lawsuits, efforts to ameliorate the ramifications for its customers, incident response costs, possible regulatory fines, and legal costs.
 But an incident like what befell Wendy’s or Target may have significant and lasting ramifications for other SMBs and enterprise-level organizations – collateral damage that could easily run into the billions of dollars in less than a decade.
 Companies and agencies subject to the fallout of a credit card data breach certainly will not be offered two years of credit monitoring from the targeted organization.
 Who will be responsible for bearing the cost of such damages?